Frequently Asked Questions

 Can I apply for financial aid after I’ve been admitted?

-No. To be considered for Bates financial aid, you must indicate an intent to apply for financial aid on the admission application – no consideration for institutional financial aid can be given after admission decisions are mailed.
+No. To be considered for Bates financial aid, you must indicate your intent to apply for financial aid on the admission application — no consideration for institutional financial aid can be given after admission decisions are mailed.
 Students can apply for federal financial aid, in the form of student loans or work-study assistance, at any time during the school year.

 Will I receive more financial aid from Bates if I earn good grades or play sports?

 No. All financial aid at Bates is awarded on the basis of financial need.
-Bates doesn’t offer any scholarships for academic or athletic achievement.

 If I decide to study abroad, can I still receive financial aid?